Michael Clyne: Biography

 Clyne was born on 12 October 1939 in Prahran, Melbourne.
 He was the only child of the Jewish Austrian couple Johannes Jacob and Edith Cecily Clyne who had left their home country after the Anschluss.
 He was educated at Christ Church Grammar School, and at Caulfield Grammar School, where he was taught by Samuel Billigheimer.
 Clyne studied for his Bachelor and Master of Arts degrees at the University of Melbourne, focusing on Germanic and French languages.
 He undertook further graduate studies in German and general linguistics at Utrecht and Bonn Universities, before joining the German language faculty at Monash University in Melbourne in 1962.
 He earned a PhD from Monash in 1965, and was a Professor of Linguistics at the University from 1988 to 2001.
-In 2001 he became a professorial fellow of linguistics at Melbourne University and director of the university's Research Unit for Multilingualism and Cross-Cultural Communication.
+In 2001, he became a professorial fellow of linguistics at Melbourne University and director of the university's Research Unit for Multilingualism and Cross-Cultural Communication.
 He retired in 2005.

 Clyne was on the editorial board of at least 13 international journals.
 He was a Visiting Professor of Linguistics at the Ruprecht Karl University of Heidelberg and the University of Stuttgart.
 He spoke fluent English, German and Dutch, and had also studied French, Italian, Swedish and Norwegian.

-He was made a Member of the Order of Australia on 13 June 1993 "in recognition of service to education, particularly in the field of linguistics."
-Clyne was a recipient of the Austrian Cross of Honour for Science and the Arts 1st cl and the German Cross of Merit 1st cl., He was awarded an honorary doctorate from the Ludwig Maximilian University of Munich, as well as the Centenary of Federation Medal, Inaugural Vice Chancellor's Award for Postgraduate Supervision (Monash University), 1999 Jacob und Wilhelm Grimm Prize (international German Studies prize), and Humboldt Research Prize.
+He was made a Member of the Order of Australia (AM) on 13 June 1993 "in recognition of service to education, particularly in the field of linguistics".
+Clyne was a recipient of the Austrian Cross of Honour for Science and the Arts 1st cl and the German Cross of Merit 1st cl., He was awarded an honorary doctorate from LMU Munich, as well as the Centenary of Federation Medal, Inaugural Vice Chancellor's Award for Postgraduate Supervision (Monash University), 1999 Jacob und Wilhelm Grimm Prize (international German Studies prize), and Humboldt Research Prize.

 He was elected a fellow of the Academy of the Social Sciences in Australia in 1982 and the Australian Academy of the Humanities in 1983.
 He was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 2005.

 Clye married Irene Donohoue in 1977, and they had a daughter Joanna.
 He died on 29 October 2010 in his home of heart failure, aged 71.